wpmetabox/docs/_docs/extensions/meta-box-geolocation.md

 ![auto suggest geolocation data](https://i1.wp.com/metabox.io/wp-content/uploads/2016/03/meta-box-geolocation.gif)

+## Configuration

+To make the geolocation work, you need to configure 4 things:

-## Enabling geolocation API
+- Enable the geolocation API
+- Setup the field group settings
+- Setup the ID for the address field to make it suggests addresses from geolocation API
+- Setup the ID (or binding ID) for other fields to retrieve data from geolocation API when selecting an address

+Follow each step below.

+### Geolocation API

-If you use Open Street Maps, then you can bypass this step.
-Open Street Maps doesn't require any extra API/configuration from you.
+If you use **Open Street Maps**, then you can bypass this step.
+Open Street Maps doesn't require any extra configuration from you.

-If you use Google Maps, create a project for Google Maps in the [Google Cloud Platform Console](https://console.cloud.google.com/google/maps-apis/overview).
+If you use **Google Maps**, create a project for Google Maps in the [Google Cloud Platform Console](https://console.cloud.google.com/google/maps-apis/overview).
 And don't forget to enable the following APIs:

 - Google Maps API
 - Geocoding API